SebastianKurp/FrameworkVoter/README.md

 - [x] needed to fetch data from github api
 - [x] needed to be able to refresh that data
 - [x] needed to be able to show that data in some visually appealing way
-- [x] needed to capture and store a users vote on their favorite framework, the same email and browser session could not vote this.
+- [x] needed to capture and store a users vote on their favorite framework, the same email and browser session could not vote this.(to see votes go to `/votes` route)

 ## Why I went with Blitz.js?